adaptive-democracy/hopeful-path/persistent-democracy-talk/slides.md

 - evolve and prove theoretical claims
 - study persistently democratic organizations in practice
 - build reusable tools like software and legal documents
-- should be controlled using persistent democracy once that's possible
+- should be controlled using persistent democracy once possible

 ---